Acylindrical hyperbolicity of cubical small-cancellation groups

 \section{Acylindrical hyperbolicity and WPD elements}

 The notion of an \emph{acylindrically hyperbolic group} was defined in~\cite{Osin:acyl}, as follows:

 \begin{defn}[Acylindrical action, acylindrical hyperbolicity] Let $(X,\dist)$ be a metric space and let $G$ act on $X$ by isometries.
 Then the action is \emph{acylindrical} if for each $\epsilon\geqslant0$, there exists $R\geqslant0$ and $N\in\naturals$ so that for all $x,y\in X$ for which $\dist(x,y)\geqslant R$, we have Let $X$ be Gromov-hyperbolic and let $G$ act by isometries on $X$.
-The action of $G$ is \emph{elementary} if the limit set of $G$ on $\boundary X$ has at most two points.
-If $G$ acts non-elementarily and acylindrically on a hyperbolic space, then $G$ is said to be \emph{acylindrically hyperbolic}. \end{defn}
+The action of $G$ is \emph{elementary} if the limit set of $G$ in $\boundary X$ has at most two points.
+If $G$ acts non-elementarily and acylindrically on a hyperbolic space, then $G$ is \emph{acylindrically hyperbolic}. \end{defn}

-When $G$ is a cubical small-cancellation group, we will construct an explicit action of $G$ on a hyperbolic space $\hyp$, but this will not necessarily be the action that witnesses acylindrical hyperbolicity.
-Instead, the action will be nice enough that $G$ contains a \emph{WPD isometry of $\hyp$}, which will in turn yield an acylindrical action on some other hyperbolic space.
-More precisely:
+When $G$ is a cubical small cancellation group, we will construct an explicit action of $G$ on a hyperbolic space $\hyp$, but this will not necessarily be the action that witnesses acylindrical hyperbolicity.
+Instead, the action will be such that $G$ contains a \emph{WPD isometry of $\hyp$}.

 \begin{defn}[WPD element~\cite{BestvinaFujiwara}] Let $G$ act by isometries on the space $X$.
 Then $h\in G$ is a \emph{WPD element} if for each $\epsilon>0$ and each $x\in X$, there exists $M\in\naturals$ so that \end{defn}